dgfs-clschool22/dgfs-clschool22.github.io/registration.md

 # Registration

-Due an unexpectet turn of events, we are not able to host the computational Linguistic Fall School 2022.
-Therefore, a participation and registration is no longer possible.
+**Due an unexpected turn of events, we are not able to host the computational Linguistic Fall School 2022.
+Therefore, a participation and registration is no longer possible.**

 ## Fee